Meet the Summer Interns: Haley Stark and Paige Jones

 While attending Butler Community College, Stark was an active member of the Butler Community Ag Ambassadors and served as a National Junior Swine Association regional junior board director.
 She joins the HPI team with a wealth of journalism experience as a news editor and staff reporter.

 During the internship program, Stark will assist with Hereford World editorial and HPI creative services projects.

 “I hope this summer internship gives me a jump start in writing, editing and learning all about the publication industry,” Stark said.

-The American Hereford Association (AHA) welcomes Paige Jones as the junior activities intern this summer.
+The AHA also welcomes Paige Jones as the junior activities intern this summer.
 Jones recently completed her junior year at the University of Illinois Urbana-Champaign where she is pursuing a degree in agricultural communications and a minor in leadership studies.